-The establishment of guardianship depend to some extent on state laws and local court procedures.
+The establishment of guardianship depends to some extent on state laws and local court procedures.
 However, this section seeks to provide a general overview of the establishment of a guardianship.

 The Uniform Guardianship and Protective Proceedings Act (UGPPA 2007) uses the following standard for the appointment of an emergency guardian: Substantial harm to respondent's health, safety, or welfare, and no other person appears to have authority and willingness to act (§ 312).
 The Act requires that a petition be filed with the court, notice to respondent be given (unless the respondent will be substantially harmed before a hearing can be held), the respondent have a right to counsel and presence at the hearing, and that the emergency guardian's authority not exceed 60 days.
 The Uniform Law Commission tracks the status of the Act for each state—to date, only a handful of states have enacted the Act in full.